 "Nor could I, my child."
 Amalthea said.
 She looked at the moon again, seeing Lir's smiling face.
 "Nor could I."

 (A/N: Well, what do you think?
 I have no expectations.
 Like I said, it's just an idea that came to me and wouldn't leave me alone until it was written.
 So how was it?
 Like it, hate it?
 Let me know.
-I also have an image I made of her found at the website below.)
+I also have an image I made of her found at the website below.
+Just replace the DOT with actual periods.)